-The four canine companions in Fallout 2 are "Dogmeat", "K-9", "Cyberdog" and "Pariah Dog".
-The third never warranted a real name from its creator, and the fourth generally doesn't keep owners alive long enough to get a persistent name.
-Or at least one that's considered usable in polite society.
+The four canine companions in the Fallout games, "Dogmeat", then "K-9", "Cyberdog" and "Pariah Dog".
+The third never warranted a real name from its creator, and the fourth generally doesn't keep owners alive long enough to get a persistent name… or at least one that's considered usable in polite society.

 Tom from Animal Crossing is a male cat, and Bluebear is, well, a blue bear.

 Inverted in NieR: One of the sidequests involves killing a gigantic boar-shaped monster Shade named "Goose".